kmwang123/cme211-notes/ExamReview.md

 * What kind of class variables might we want to setup for a student class?

 ### Class variable setup

+* The `__init__` method is coded or inherited in a class, and Python calls it automatically each time an instance of that class is created.
+It's known as the constructor method; it is passed the new instance implicityly, as well as any arguments passed explicitly to the class name.
+It's also the most commonly used operator overloading method.

+* If not `__init__` method is present, instances simply begin life as empty namespaces

 See `code/student2.py`.
 Let's add an empty dictionary for the classes that the student is enrolled in: